-Check box Selection Fail the backup if the command execution fails Selected Cleared Selected Cleared Do not back up until the command execution is complete Selected Selected Cleared Cleared Result Preset Continue the backup only after the command is successfully executed.
+Check box Selection Fail the backup if the command execution fails Selected Cleared Selected Cleared Do not back upSelecteduntil thecommandexecution iscomplete Selected Cleared Cleared Result Preset Continue the backup only after the command is successfully executed.
 Continue the backup after the command is executed despite command execution failure or success.
 N/A Continue the backup concurrently with the command execution and irrespective of the command execution result.